docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 ## Persistence

-By default, the Chart creates four PersistentVolumeClaims.
-These are defined under the `persistence` key:
+By default, the Chart assumes there are for Persistent volumes.
+Thus it requests four PersistentVolumeClaims which are defined using the `persistent_volume_claims` key.
+Each PVC can be set to an existing claim by settin the `persistent_volume_claims.<volume_name>.existing_claim` key or a new cliams.
+To disable creation of a PVC, set `persistent_volume_claims.<volume_name>.enabled` to false.
+The default PVCs have the following characteristics:

 | PVC Name    |  Default Size  | Mount            |  Description                         |
 | ----------  | ------- | ----------------------- | -------------------------------------|